 All applicable licenses must be in possession of the fisherman.

 There are many ways to catch fish and other aquatic species in Louisiana’s beautiful rivers, lakes, bayous, ponds and streams.
 The headings below define the legal methods and illegal methods of take, and certain exceptions that are allowable by species, methods and locations.

 Always check with an LDWF Enforcement Office if you have questions.
-See Fisheries Contact Information.
+See Department of Fisheries & Wildlife for contact information.

 Legal Methods of Take

 - Bow and Arrow

 - Recreational Crawfish Traps (must be marked with a waterproof tag, provided by the fisherman, with the name and recreational gear license number of the fisherman legibly printed on the tag, and must have a minimum mesh size of a hexagon of 3/4 by 11/16 of 1 inch from wire to wire not including any coating on the wire)

 - Standard Spearing Equipment (used by recreational skin divers submerged in water when sport fishing)

 - Barbed Gig (allowed in saltwater for taking flounder ONLY)

 - Recreational Hoop Nets*